 What have I already tried on my own that I can inform my tutor about?

-Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Arithmetic Tutors BASIC Coding Classes C++ Tutors College Algebra Help Tutors College Math Tutors Computer Programming Tutors Computer Science Tutors Developmental Algebra Tutors Elementary Algebra Tutors Elementary Math Tutors Intermediate Algebra Tutors Java Tutors Math Tutors Microsoft Powerpoint Training Microsoft Word Training Middle School Math Tutors Pre Algebra Tutors
+Algebra Tutors Algebra 1 Help Tutors Algebra 2 Tutors Arithmetic Tutors BASIC Coding Classes C++ Tutors College Algebra Help Tutors College Math Tutors Computer Programming Tutors Computer Science Tutors Developmental Algebra Tutors Elementary Algebra Tutors Elementary Math Tutors Intermediate Algebra Tutors Java Tutors Math Tutors Microsoft Powerpoint Training Microsoft Word Training Classes Middle School Math Tutors Pre Algebra Tutors